stefanobartoletti/nuxt-social-share/README.md

 ## 🌟 Features

-- Provides a minimal config `<SocialShare>` component
+- Provides a minimal config `<SocialShare>` main component
+- Provides an additional `<BrowserShare>` component that uses OS integrated sharing tool
-- The component is unstyled by default for easy integration in any design
+- The components are unstyled by default for easy integration in any design
-- Optional styled version, that can still be further customized
+- Optional styled versions, that can still be further customized
 - A `useSocialShare` composable is exposed, to provide even more flexibility if needed
 - Many major social networks supported